avpripri/avpripri/README.md

 # Aviation Primary Principals

+_Disrupting General Aviation assessability by making it safer, easier and more affordable_

 This project sets to make an order-of-magnatude improvement in small aircraft safety.
 Secondary goals include damatically lowering the bar for learning and operating small aircraft.

 ## Yesterday and Today